department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 Designer: *enter name*

-Content: Is there already an existing person assigned: if so *please provide name*
+Content: Is there already an existing person assigned? if so: *please provide name*

+VA Stakeholders: *please enter names*

 ### Implementation Date
-Is there an ETA for a particular launch: *enter date when work *

 Please indicate when the work needs to be implemented"
 - [ ] Is there an ETA for a particular launch or completion date when work is required?